davidgasquez/handbook/content/time.md

 Time is the most valuable and least replaceable resource.
 Life is short.
 Just like money, [time must be explicitly managed](https://youtu.be/oTugjssqOT0).
 If you get 10% more done and 1% better every day compared to someone else, the compounded difference is massive.
 Days are long but decades are short.

 - Learn to prioritize, and value your time.
 "I don't have time" is another way of saying "it's not a priority".
+Busyness is a lack of priorities.
   - [Separate decisions into four possibilities based on the type of decision](https://fs.blog/2018/09/decision-matrix/):
     1. Irreversible and inconsequential
     2. Irreversible and consequential.
 These are the ones that you really need to focus on.